Leroy Watson (American football): Atlanta Falcons

 After not being selected in the 2022 NFL draft, Watson signed with the Atlanta Falcons as an undrafted free agent.
-However, during final roster cuts, On August 30, 2022, Watson was waived.
+While Watson was a blocking tight end at UTSA, he caught the eye of Falcons offensive line coach Dwayne Ledford during the Falcons local pre-draft day.
+After signing with the Falcons as an undrafted free agent, he was converted to Left Tackle.
+During the offseason, he bulked up, adding more than 30 pounds and going from 270 to over 300 pounds for the transition.
+However, on August 30, 2022, Watson was waived.

 San Francisco 49ers

 On September 5, 2022, Watson was signed by the San Francisco 49ers to their practice squad.
 On February 1, 2023, Watson signed a futures deal with the 49ers.

-On August 29, Watson was waived by the 49ers during final roster cuts, but one day later he was signed to the practice squad.
+On August 29, 2023, Watson was waived by the 49ers during final roster cuts and was re-signed to the practice squad the following day.

 Cleveland Browns

 On November 2, 2023, Watson was signed by the Cleveland Browns off the 49ers practice squad.
-Watson started one game and played seven games at right and left tackle for the Browns during the 2023 season.
+Watson played seven games at right and left tackle for the Browns during the 2023 season.

 Tennessee Titans

 On April 12, 2024, Watson was traded to the Tennessee Titans for a seventh-round selection (227th overall) of the 2024 NFL draft.
 He was waived on August 27, and re-signed to the practice squad.
 On October 9, Watson was signed to the active roster.
 Watson started four games as the Titans' right tackle during the 2024 season, but missed play later in the year due to a back injury.
 He was released again on December 10.